The exercise program for a healthy and pain-free back

 What back problems?

 With nonspecific low back pain you feel pain or stiffness at the bottom of your back.
 It can radiate to the buttock and thigh.
-The pain in the lower back is not always annoying.
+The discomfort in the lower back is not always annoying.
 A wrong movement or posture can worsen your back pain.
 Below you will find more information about a number of disorders of your back.

 Sciatica